Financial Reporting on Sponsored Projects

 Adopted May 2009

-The University will follow the financial reporting requirements of Office of Management and Budget Circular A-110, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations (OMB A-110) with respect to financial reporting.
-Sections C.51 through C.52 set forth procedures for monitoring and reporting the grantee’s financial and program performance and list the standard reporting forms.
+The University will follow the requirements of the Office of Management and Budget (OMB) the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as the Uniform Guidance or 2 CFR 200 and other applicable federal regulations with respect to financial reporting.
+Uniform Guidance Subpart D §200.327-.329 set forth procedures for monitoring and reporting the grantee’s financial and program performance and list the standard reporting forms.

 Reason for Policy